-Oxford is full of theatre spaces - from the Burton Taylor Studio, which mounts two student productions every week, to the nationally renowned Oxford Playhouse, which hosts two large-scale student productions a term, to theatre spaces inside colleges.
-More adventurous producers might aim for an outdoor "garden show" in the summer term, or put on a play in a night club or chapel.
-On stage, backstage or in the audience, you can take part in a great variety of traditional, contemporary and experimental productions.
-There are University-wide bodies but also many societies and funding bodies at college level too.
+There is a huge choice of theatre spaces - from the 50-seater Burton Taylor Studio, which mounts two student productions every week, to the professional 600+-seater Oxford Playhouse, which hosts two large-scale student productions a term.
+Many colleges have their own theatres whilst some student producers also put on summer shows in the gardens or put on a play in a night club or chapel.

 Oxford University Dramatic Society

-OUDS represents a huge body of students interested in making theatre and is the society which helps drama happen at the University of Oxford.
-It is primarily a funding body providing financial support to student productions, but which also oversees student drama more generally, ensuring it offers fair opportunities to all.
+OUDS is one of the many drama societies here that nurtures new talent and encourages involvement.
+It is the society which helps drama happen at the University of Oxford and is primarily a funding body providing financial support to student productions.
+However, it also oversees student drama more generally, ensuring it offers fair opportunities to all.
 It is not a ‘traditional’ drama society in the sense that it is not a group who put on plays, but is made up of a committee which meets every week to discuss funding for shows and to make decisions which improve opportunities for drama across the University.

 OUDS' passion for nurturing new dramatic talent means it works hard to introduce new students to drama in Oxford.
 The annual ‘Cuppers' competition and the programme of workshops in Michaelmas term aim to give new students (freshers) the confidence and experience they need to put on their own shows.
-The extensive and varied range of plays on each term, for people of all levels of experience and of every interest, from musicals to new writing to Shakespeare to physical theatre, ensures that this is an exciting and vibrant scene with something for everyone.
-Each year OUDS tours internationally with a Shakespeare production directed, performed and produced by students.
-The Soceity also hosts a national tour every summer, culminating in a run at the Edinburgh Fringe Festival.
+The extensive and varied range of plays put on each term, for people of all levels of experience and of every interest, ensures that this is an exciting and vibrant scene with something for everyone.
+Each summer OUDS tours internationally with a Shakespearean production, working in major professional venues and living as part of a touring company.
+The Society also hosts a national tour every summer, culminating in a run at the Edinburgh Fringe Festival.

 Tabs Are For Flying

-The Oxford Imps perform improvised comedy - Whose Line Is It Anyway-style shows - every Monday night, and at the Edinburgh Fringe for a month each summer.
-They are a training, as well as a performance company, offering a boot camp and workshops for a new generation of comedians and actors.
+The Oxford Imps are a mixture of Oxford students and locals who perform improvised comedy - Whose Line Is It Anyway-style shows - every Monday night in a local pub, and at the Edinburgh Fringe for a month each summer.
+They are a training, as well as a performance company, offering a boot camp and workshops for each new generation of comedians and actors.
 Every year they hold auditions (no experience required!) but also need technicians, production assistants, improvising keyboard players and a keen audience to provide suggestions for the show.
 The Imps are a regular fixture at college balls and charity events, and put their skills to use in a wide variety of other formats, from full-length improvised musicals and radio plays to short films.

-The Oxford Revue was the brainchild of Michael Palin, who was the first to combine the idea of ‘sketch comedy’ with ‘a paying audience’ in the early 1950s.
-Since then the Oxford Revue has never looked back, spawning some of Britain’s best loved writers and comedians, from Alan Bennett and Rowan Atkinson, to Armando Iannucci and Sally Phillips, to Stewart Lee and Katy Brand.
+If you are interested in writing and performing sketches and stand-up then the Oxford Revue may be for you.
+This comedy community has spawned some of Britain’s best loved writers and comedians, from Alan Bennett and Rowan Atkinson, to Armando Iannucci and Sally Phillips, to Stewart Lee and Katy Brand.